Method for SOFI-based spatial super-resolution in nanosensing with blinking emitters: Introduction

-Alternatively to the super-resolution approaches, based on scanning or selective excitation (activation) of emitters, wide-field microscopy methods exploiting specific temporal statistics of fluorescent objects, i.e. stochastic blinking (in super-resolution optical fluctuation imaging --- SOFI) \cite{dertinger2009fast,dertinger2010achieving,dertinger2013advances} or photon antibunching \cite{schwartz2012improved,schwartz2013superresolution,monticone2014beating} have been successfully implemented.
+Alternatively to the super-resolution approaches, based on scanning or selective excitation (activation) of emitters, wide-field microscopy methods exploiting specific temporal statistics of fluorescent objects, i.e. stochastic blinking (in super-resolution optical fluctuation imaging (SOFI) \cite{dertinger2009fast,dertinger2010achieving,dertinger2013advances} and quantum super-resolution imaging by photon statistics (QSIPS) \cite{picariello2025imaging}) or photon antibunching \cite{schwartz2012improved,schwartz2013superresolution,monticone2014beating} have been successfully implemented.
 The idea is based on postprocessing of time-dependent fluorescent signal: its efficient exponentiation by considering correlations instead of raw intensity, elimination of cross-terms from different emitters, and subsequent enhancement of spatial resolution.
-Analysis of the fluorescence blinking does not prevent usage of the ``degrees of freedom'' suitable for the environment sensing, such as the dependence of the spectrum or fluorescence lifetime on the temperature, acidity, pressure, etc. In the current contribution we suggest to combine sensing capabilities of nanoparticles with SOFI-based super-resolution for more accurate localization of the signal source.
+Analysis of the fluorescence blinking does not preclude usage of the ``degrees of freedom'' suitable for the environment sensing, such as the dependence of the spectrum or fluorescence lifetime on the temperature, acidity, pressure, etc. In the current contribution we suggest to combine sensing capabilities of nanoparticles with SOFI-based super-resolution {(including QSIPS for low-brightness emitters)} for more accurate localization of the signal source.
 Is is important to note that the information, used by SOFI to achieve sub-Rayleigh spatial resolution, is already present in the collected fluorescent signal and does not introduce any additional complications to the measurement.